pyjanitor-devs/pyjanitor/examples/add_column.md

 ```

-## Example1: Create a new column with a single value
+## Example 1: Create a new column with a single value

 ```python
 df.add_column("city_pop", 100000)